Greenwood, El Dorado County, California

-Greenwood (formerly Long Valley, Green Valley, Lewisville, and Louisville) is an unincorporated community in El Dorado County, California.
+Greenwood (formerly Long Valley, Green Valley, Lewisville, and Louisville) is an unincorporated community in El Dorado County, California, United States.
 It is located 4 mi west of Georgetown, at an elevation of 1608 feet (490 m).

-The place was originally called Long Valley, then Green Valley, then Lewisville, and finally Greenwood, in honor of John Greenwood who set up a trading post there in 1848.
+The place was originally called Long Valley, then Green Valley, then Lewisville, and finally Greenwood, in honor of John Greenwood, who set up a trading post there in 1848.
 The Louisville post office operated from 1851 to 1852, when it was moved and renamed to Greenwood.
 A schoolhouse operated at Greenwood until 1954, and since then local schoolchildren have been bused to Cool, although the school remains standing.

 The community is now registered as California Historical Landmark #521.